basitali111/linter-setup/ror/README.md

 1. In the first commit of your feature branch create a `.github/workflows` folder and add a copy of [`.github/workflows/linters.yml`](.github/workflows/linters.yml) to that folder.
     - **Remember** to use the file linked above
     - **Remember** that `.github` folder starts with a dot.
-2. **Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Microverse students.**
+2. **Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Chill Academy students.**
     - If you think that change is necessary - open a [Pull Request in this repository](../README.md#contributing) and let your code reviewer know about it.
 3. When you open your first pull request you should see the result of the GitHub Actions: